salesforce/lwc-rfcs/text/0000-dynamic-events.md

 ### Directive behaviour

 The `lwc:on` directive would accept an object.
 For each property of the object, it would add a event listener to the `element` that listens for the event type specified by property's key.
-The property's value with `this` set to the owner `component` would be used for handling the event.Consumer would not recieve any reference to the actual event handlers used and hence they can't remove the event listeners added by this directive.
+The property's value with `this` set to the owner `component` would be used for handling the event.
+Consumer would not recieve any reference to the actual event handlers used and hence they can't remove the event listeners added by this directive.

 ### Considered Properties